IEEE-NITK/virtual-expo/_posts/2023-03-04-speech-to-image.md

+---
 layout: post

 title: "Speech to image"

-description: "Converting speech to image by integrating two deep learning models that are speech to text using ASR and StackGAN based text to image model. "
+description: "Converting speech to image by integrating two deep learning models that are speech to text using ASR and StackGAN based text to image model."

-categories: Diode
+categories: diode

 thumbnail: "2023_speech_to_image.png"

 year: 2023

 gmeet: ""
 ---

 ### Mentors